-To be eligible for participation (including practice) in the sports program representing E. C. Glass High School, a student must be currently enrolled in five subjects and must have passed at least five subjects the preceding semester, be in attendance that particular day for a minimum of fifty percent of his/her classes, and not have reached his/her 19th birthday on or before August 1, 2019.
+Baseball JV Baseball Girls Basketball JV Girls Basketball Boys Basketball JV Boys Basketball Sideline Cheer Indoor Track Lacrosse Lacrosse (Girls) Outdoor Track Boys Soccer JV Boys Soccer Girls Soccer JV Girls Soccer Softball Swimming Girls Tennis Boys Tennis Wrestling passed at least five subjects the preceding semester, be in attendance that particular day for a minimum of fifty percent of his/her classes, and not have reached his/her 19th birthday on or before August 1, 2022.
 Participation also requires parents' written permission and depends on overall good citizenship on the part of the student.